Homemade Cranberry Liqueur is easy to make, delicious to drink and a beautiful gift to share over the holidays!

-This might be one of my favorite things to make for the holidays but because I put it on my blog several years ago, it has for the most part languished in the nether world of being there but no one knowing it.
+Homemade Cranberry Liqueur might be one of my favorite things to make for the holidays but because I added it to this blog several years ago, it has for the most part languished in the nether world of being here but no one knowing it.

 When I made this several years ago it was one of my first forays into the making of a liqueur.
-As it turns out they are pretty easy.
-Some inexpensive vodka, sugar and your choice of flavors and you’ve got your own brew.
-How cool is that?
+As it turns out they are pretty easy to make and this one, well, it is also beautiful.

 Simple ingredients but added together and given a couple of weeks to age and you’ll have something amazing to share…or squirrel away if you must!

-I save the cranberry fruit after the liqueur has been bottled and those little liquored up pieces of fruit are fantastic on top of some vanilla ice cream or pound cake with a drizzle of the liqueur.
+I save the cranberry fruit after the liqueur has been bottled and those little liquored up pieces of fruit are great in cranberry muffins or fantastic on top of some vanilla ice cream or pound cake with a drizzle of the liqueur.

 Still, the star attraction for me is this Sparkling Cranberry Cocktail.
 It’s seasonal, so simple and elegant and yet from the making of the liqueur to the final cocktail, it is so easy no one would imagine you only labored for a few minutes.
 Perfect right?

-With a touch or orange in the mix it’s such a great flavor which is sure a nice bonus when first impressions are all about how beautiful it is; there is nothing homemade looking about this Cranberry Liqueur Cocktail.
+With a touch of orange in the mix it’s such a great flavor which is sure a nice bonus when first impressions are all about how beautiful it is; there is nothing homemade looking about this Cranberry Liqueur Cocktail.

-PIN ‘Homemade Cranberry Liqueur with Orange Zest’
+PIN IT!
+‘Homemade Cranberry Liqueur’

-For the Cranberry Liqueur:
+For the Cranberry Liqueur